 As you can see, Iperf is a simple to use tool that can quickly provide bandwidth performance metrics over a given link.
 Instead of guessing or suspecting network performance is the issue, with Iperf you can now know!

 Lastly, the examples above use the basic options but keep in mind you can change or add numerous options to your testing.
 Below is the output of the help command to show you the various things you can change.

-You might also find these troubleshooting tips of interest;
+You may also find these pages of interest: